regional tour dates

 14. All participants accept the manner and method of judging set forth by the directors.
 The directors have the right to change the manner or method at any time they deem necessary.
 The directors reserve the right to add high score awards when they deem necessary.

-15. There will be no claiming of an area for private warm-up.
+15. There will be no claiming of an area for changing or private warm-up.
+Dressing rooms are shared space.

 16. Dancers will not sit on the floor in the vicinity of the judge's tables in any auditorium.